shubh-chawda/fin-ratio-projectile-aero/README.md

 </p>

 ### Research Goal
-This observation pointed towards a potential aerodynamic regime shift—possibly due to wake stabilization or a splitter plate effect that could not be fully explained by a simple linear analysis.
+This observation pointed towards a potential aerodynamic regime shift, possibly due to wake stabilization or a splitter plate effect that could not be fully explained by a simple linear analysis.

 The goal of this repository is to apply **computational methods** to the original dataset to:
 1. Mathematically quantify the effective drag coefficients ($k_{eff}$) for each flight.